← All AI Agents & Tool Use modules

 Two kinds of memory

-The skill is knowing what to commit to long-term memory.
-Anything the agent must not forget — a user's name, a constraint, a result it will need ten steps later — should be saved, not left to drift out of the context window.
+The essential design decision is determining which information warrants commitment to long-term memory.
+Anything the agent must not lose — a user's identity, a binding constraint, an intermediate result required at a later iteration — should be written to the store rather than left to be evicted from the context window.

 This activity needs JavaScript.
 The lesson below still covers everything.

-After loading some turns above, ask the agent a question that depends on an old fact.
-With only the context window, the fact may already be gone.
-With the store on, the agent recalls it.
-This is exactly why production assistants pair a context window with an external memory.
+After loading several turns above, query the agent on information that depends on an earlier fact.
+With only the context window, the fact may have already been evicted.
+With the store enabled, the agent retrieves it from long-term memory.
+This pairing of a context window with an external memory store is the standard architecture of production assistants.

 This activity needs JavaScript.